Legal & General Secure Over 100 New Homes for Suburban Build-to-Rent Business

 The 107 homes are expected to be completed in 2025 and will comprise two- and three bedroom houses constructed to the new Part L standards with electric vehicle charging (EVC) points and air source heat pumps.
 The wider Buckler’s Park 1,000-home masterplan, led by Cala’s Thames business, will include a community and sports hall, nursery, café, flexible meeting spaces, and a new primary school.

 David Reid, Managing Director of Legal & General SBTR: “Demand for new homes remains high across the country, so it is vital to keep investing in and developing multi-tenure offerings to suit the diverse needs of housing customers.
 At Legal & General SBTR, we aim to deliver the high-quality housing stock with reliable customer service needed to meet this demand, and we are thrilled to be collaborating with Cala Homes on the Buckler’s Park site in Crowthorne.
-We look forward to continuing our relationship with Cala to deliver much-needed homes for rent across the UK and to build upon the synergies between the L&G housing businesses.”
+We look forward to continuing our relationship with Cala to deliver much-needed homes for rent across the UK and to build upon the synergies between the Legal & General housing businesses.”

 John Richards, Land & Planning Director of Cala Homes Thames: "We’re delighted to work with our colleagues at Legal & General SBTR to broaden the tenure mix and accelerate delivery of much-needed homes in Crowthorne.
 Buckler’s Park is an excellent example of brownfield regeneration – we’re meeting local needs by building a range of high-quality dwellings, from one-bedroom apartments up to five-bedroom homes, and now LGSBTR is delivering homes for rent too.